drgulevich/mitmojco/README.md

 Modify CMakeLists.txt to suit your needs.
 Default installation paths are set in CMakeLists.txt to
     /usr/local/lib for the shared library and /usr/local/include/mitmojco for the headers.

-From mitmojco directory enter the (empty) build folder.
-From there, execute cmake, make and install the library files:
+From mitmojco directory enter the (empty) build folder and execute cmake, make and the installation procedure:

     $ cd build
     $ cmake ..
     $ make
     $ sudo make install

-To check the installation by running one of the provided examples.
+Check the installation by running one of the provided examples.
 To compile the first example type

     $ make example-1